mkshuvo/e-commerce-store/.plan/shopify-database-replication/tasks.md

 **Priority**: High | **Effort**: 4h | **Dependencies**: None

 #### **Objective**:
-Establish a robust, scalable, and maintainable foundation for the Shopify Database Replication system using .NET 8, Entity Framework Core, and PostgreSQL with proper containerization, logging, and configuration management.
+Establish a robust, scalable, and maintainable foundation for the E-Commerce Platform Database Schema system using .NET 8, Entity Framework Core, and PostgreSQL with proper containerization, logging, and configuration management.

 #### **Expected Outcomes**:
 - Fully functional .NET 8 Web API project with proper structure and dependencies